gitter-badger/two-graves/README.md

 ## Important Documents

-LEGAL.txt: covers legal details for the project
+LEGAL: covers legal details for the project

-INSTALL.md: details how to build the project and other technical notes
+INSTALL: details how to build the project and other technical notes

-CONTRIBUTING.txt: instructions and guidelines for contributing to the project
+CONTRIBUTING: instructions and guidelines for contributing to the project

 [1]: http://paizo.com/pathfinder